-Water levels from 02nd to 08th April 2019 at Nakhon Phanom to Pakse were still increasing above their LTAs and will keep the same trend as upstream.
+Water levels from 09th to 15th April 2019 at Nakhon Phanom to Pakse were decreasing but still stay above their LTAs, the same trend as upstream.
 Water levels at these stations will be gradually decreasing the same trends as upstream part.